Skip to content

 Index management

-Create and drop B+ tree indexes.
-For the conceptual model, see Concepts → Indexes.
+Create and drop btree, bitmap, and trigram indexes.
+For the conceptual model and type trade-offs, see Concepts → Indexes.

 add-index